MicrosoftDocs/learn/learn-pr/azure/intro-to-arc-enabled-kubernetes/includes/2-kubernetes-arc-overview.md

 However, it's important to understand that Kubernetes is a highly customizable orchestration platform, which requires proper configuration, management, and maintenance:

 - Aspects such as deployment, scaling, load balancing, logging, and monitoring are all optional.
 It is up to you to identify and implement the optimal configuration addressing your specific needs.
 - Kubernetes doesn't natively provide middleware, data-processing frameworks, or databases.
-However, you have the option of implementing any of the corresponding functionality by using containers.
+However, you have the option of implementing any of the corresponding functionalities by using containers.
 - You're responsible for maintaining your Kubernetes environment.
 For example, you need to manage operating system upgrades and Kubernetes upgrades.
 You also manage the hardware resources available to cluster nodes, such as networking, memory, and storage.

 > [!NOTE]